 When Chandra occupies the maha-dushtamsha, considerable karma repayment = on schedule in regard to sheltering and caretaking activities.

 Although it is necessary to proceed through a series of parenting, school-teaching, protecting, caring, and property-owning environments in order to burn off the karmic ignorance and transform same into wisdom, it can be hard going in this life-sustaining business of caring for others.

-In matters of 6, particularly when 6 is inhabited by graha, the Chandra-6 native "in servitude" does most of the work in partnerships.
+In matters of bhava-6, particularly when graha reside there, Chandra-6"in servitude" does most of the work in partnerships.